humdrum-tools/humdrum-documentation/guide/ch37/index.md

 Transposing Instruments
 -----------------------

-In the case of the `**kern` representation, all parts are represented at concert pitch.
+In the case of the <span class="rep">kern</span> representation, all parts are represented at concert pitch.
 It is typically easier to encode the parts as written and then transpose the result using the Humdrum
 <span class="tool">trans</span> command.
 For example, material for